 The boosters from Pfizer and J&J are the same formulation and dosage as the initial vaccines, but Moderna’s booster is half the dose — 50 micrograms — of the first two shots.
 Clinical trial data show that the smaller dose still generates a strong immune response, and the company says the lower dose helps to increase worldwide supply.

-While the coronavirus vaccines can help to thwart infection (unvaccinated people are eight times more likely to get COVID-19 than vaccinated individuals, according to the CDC), their primary function is to prevent serious illness, explains Anna Durbin, M.D., a vaccine and infectious disease expert at Johns Hopkins Bloomberg School of Public Health.
+While the coronavirus vaccines can help to thwart infection (unvaccinated people are about five times more likely to test positive for COVID-19 than vaccinated individuals, according to data from the CDC), their real strength is preventing serious illness, explains Anna Durbin, M.D., a vaccine and infectious disease expert at Johns Hopkins Bloomberg School of Public Health.
 And the COVID-19 vaccines are still highly effective at doing just that — they’re keeping people out of the hospital and preventing them from succumbing to the disease.
-Very few fully vaccinated Americans have been hospitalized or have died from COVID-19 — about 0.009 percent, according to the most recent data.
+Unvaccinated people are about 14 times more likely to die from the disease than their vaccinated peers, data shows.

 That said, multiple studies show that some populations are starting to see protection against disease dwindle, including older adults, who account for the majority of the severe breakthrough infections.
 And top public health experts have said that the current protection could continue to diminish in the months ahead, “especially among those who are at higher risk or were vaccinated during the earlier phases of the vaccination rollout.”